 You’ve moved into a new home, and after a couple of years, you realize something is wrong.
 Water is seeping into your basement and spoiling the party for you.
 You look at the plumbing, ductwork, walls and even the basement gutters, but everything looks fine.
 On closer look, you realize the egress is leaky.

-A leaky egress window is not unheard of in Cincinnati, OH, and it has the potential to ruin your basement.
+A leaky egress window is not unheard of in Columbus, OH, and it has the potential to ruin your basement.
 What you do after noticing the signs — condensation or water droplets — will determine whether your basement stays dry or not.

 As part of your basement waterproofing initiative, check and reseal any leaky windows.
 Before we look at how you can seal yours, let’s first get down to basics.